 We can understand this sutra by the example of the members of an organization.
 Each member of the organization (including the head of the organization) has a different role or function, which constitutes the ‘class’ of that member.
-For example, some person works in engineering, while others work in marketing, finance, human resources, manufacturing, etc. Even within the various departments of an organization, each person performs a unique role, which collectively fulfill the function or duties of the department.
+For example, some person works in engineering, while others work in marketing, finance, human resources, manufacturing, etc. Even within the various departments of an organization, each person performs a unique role.
+Many such roles collectively fulfill the function or duties of the department.
 As a result, the members of an organization can be described in two ways.
 First, they are unique individuals or persons.
 Second, they have unique roles or organizational functions.
 Hence, we can call the head of the organization, the “CEO”.
 Then we can have heads of sales, marketing, engineering, human resources, and so on.
 Similarly, we can designate each person in an organization by the role they play.

-This sutra extends this idea to the study of all systems, and defines the part of the system as something that always performs a unique role that is not performed by any other part in the system.
+This sutra extends this idea to the study of all systems and defines the part of the system as something that always performs a unique role that is not performed by any other part in the system.
 Hence, that part can be designated by a different class in the system.
 By that designation, it also gets a unique name.

-For example, a car comprises of many parts such as engine, transmission, gears, wheels, brakes, accelerator, steering, lights, seats, dashboard, etc. Each part is identified by a unique class, as they perform a unique function, not fulfilled by the other parts.
+For example, a car comprises many parts such as the engine, transmission, gears, wheels, brakes, accelerator, steering, lights, seats, dashboard, etc. Each part is identified by a unique class, as they perform a unique function, not fulfilled by the other parts.
 Each part is also a materially individual thing.
 Thus, we can describe the world materially as these unique things.
 And we can describe the same world as unique functional roles.
 This sutra insists that the scientific theory must describe how the system or parts functions as a whole, which requires designating each part with a unique class of functionality.

 यत्सिद्धौ अन्यप्रकरणसिद्धिः सः अधिकरणसिद्धान्तः